ShiZzO/AdMouse/README.md

 <b>It is recommended to use together with <a href="https://adguard.com/ru/adguard-dns/overview.html">AdGuard DNS</a> over TLS (for upstream queries), <a href="https://kazoo.ga/pixelserv-tls/">Pixelserv-TLS</a> and <a href="https://adguard.com/ru/welcome.html#products">AdGuard</a> or <a href="https://github.com/gorhill/uBlock/">uBlock Origin</a>.</b>

-Feel free to sent me a pull requests with false positive blocks and more domains which need to be blocked.
+Feel free to sent me issues with false positive blocks and more domains which need to be blocked.
 Any feedback will be pleased!